ckochx/ElixirNoDeps/elixirconf_presentation.md

 -->

 <!-- Speaker notes:

-This is where we get real about the dependency landscape.
+You have to look at every dependency critically.

 The "repo abandonment/orphanage" point is crucial - this is happening across the industry.

-Emphasize that corporate sponsorship isn't always bad - it can mean long-term stability -->
+Emphasize that corporate sponsorship isn't always bad - it can mean long-term stability

+ -->

 ---